How far do Activated Random Walkers spread from a single source?: The inner bound

-for $n$ large enough.
-The inner bound now follows by replacing $\e $ with $\e /4$ throughout. \end{proof} \begin{Remark} With the same arguments we can get an inner bound that holds with higher probability in $n$.
+which is summable in $n$. \begin{Remark} A more careful use of the above argument shows that in fact one only needs a logarithmic number of steps in $1/\e $ in order to close the iterative scheme.
+We leave the details to the reader. \end{Remark} \begin{Remark} With the same arguments we can get an inner bound that holds with higher probability in $n$.
 More precisely, for any $\g >0$ we can define

 and

 to have that for any $\e >0$

 for $n$ large enough. \end{Remark}